11 Top-Rated Tourist Attractions in Sapporo

 5 Maruyama-koen Park

-On the west side of Sapporo is Maruyama-koen Park, a multipurpose natural area popular with visitors year round.
-In spring, the park's 226-meter-high hill comes alive with the stunningly beautiful blooms of its more than 1,700 wild cherry trees, while in fall it's the turn of the many maple trees to show off as their leaves change into a cavalcade of reds and golds (it's also popular among birdwatchers).
+On the west side of Sapporo is Maruyama-koen Park, a multipurpose natural area popular with visitors year-round.
+In spring, the park's 226-meter-high hill comes alive with the stunningly beautiful blooms of its more than 1,700 wild cherry trees, while in autumn, it's the turn of the many maple trees to show off as their leaves change into a cavalcade of reds and golds (it's also popular among bird-watchers).
 Winter, too, is not without its own beauty, when heavy snowfalls carpet the park, turning it into a playground for winter sports enthusiasts.
-At this time of year, the focal point here is the nearby Okurayama Ski Jump, built for the 1972 Winter Olympics and still regularly used to host ski competitions, as well as the Ōkurayama Crystal House, an interesting museum about winter sports.
+At this time of year, the focal point here is the nearby Okurayama Ski Jump Stadium, built for the 1972 Winter Olympics and still regularly used to host ski competitions, as well as the Ōkurayama Crystal House with its shopping and restaurant, and the Winter Sports Museum, an interesting museum about the Winter Olympics and related sports.
 The park also boasts a small zoo, the Maruyama Zoo, with a variety of native and exotic animals.

 6 Shikotsu-Tōya National Park